mr618show/Simple_calculator/README.md

 # Simple_calculator
-A simple calculator built with Xcode
+A simple tip calculator built with Xcode
 # Pre-work - *Name of App Here*

 **Tippy** is a tip calculator application for iOS.